 - Students have the right to an education, which is purposeful, significant, and comprehensive as judged by the educational standards for public schools.
-Students have the right to participate in their education by being represented on committees that allow them curriculum input that at least partly reflects their concerns and interest. - Students have the right to a reasonable expectation of physical safety and protection of personal property on school grounds during normal school hours and during schoolsponsored activities. - 3.
-Students have the right to reasonable notification of the rules and policies that govern their school. - Students have the right to freedom of association and thus may form political or social organizations as long as these organizations do not infringe on the rights of others and are not secret in nature. - 5.
-Students have the right to organize and create a student government.
+Students have the right to participate in their education by being represented on committees that allow them curriculum input that at least partly reflects their concerns and interest. - Students have the right to a reasonable expectation of physical safety and protection of personal property on school grounds during normal school hours and during school-sponsored activities. - Students have the right to reasonable notification of the rules and policies that govern their school. - Students have the right to freedom of association and thus may form political or social organizations as long as these organizations do not infringe on the rights of others and are not secret in noture. - Students have the right to organize and create a student government.
 They also have the right to freely elect or appoint their peers to student government positions under the guidelines of the school constitution. - 6.
-Students have the right to present petitions, complaints or grievances to authorities and the right to speedy judgment regarding the above. - Students have the right to the same respect from school personnel that they are asked to show. - 8.
-Students have the right to the free exercise of silent speech through buttons, arm bands or other displays on their persons as long as it is nothing slanderous, libelous, obscene or disruptive according to the current legal definitions. - 9.
-Students have the right, on their own campus, to distribute political literature, newspapers, or other printed matter as long as it is not slanderous, libelous or obscene according to current legal definitions.
-All materials must be submitted for prior review to the A.S.B.
-Office at least 24 hours in advance of the distribution date.
-There shall be no interruption of classrooms in the exercise of this right.
+Students have the right to present petitions, complaints or grievances to authorities and the right to speedy judgment regarding the above. - 7.
+Students have the right to the same respect from school personnel that they are asked to show.